chainstack/docs/docs/tutorials/gnosis/simple-soulbound-token-with-remix-and-openzeppelin.md

 In this tutorial, you will:

 * Create an ERC-721 contract that has a transfer override to make the token soulbound.
-* Deploy the contract on the Gnosis mainnet through a node deployed with Chainstack.
+* Deploy the contract on the Gnosis Chain mainnet through a node deployed with Chainstack.
 * Interact with the deployed contract.

 ## Prerequisites

-* <a href="https://console.chainstack.com/" target="_blank">Chainstack account</a> to deploy a Gnosis node.
+* <a href="https://console.chainstack.com/" target="_blank">Chainstack account</a> to deploy a Gnosis Chain node.
 * [Remix IDE](https://remix.ethereum.org/) to compile the contract and deploy through MetaMask.
 * [MetaMask](https://metamask.io/) to deploy the contract through your Chainstack node and interact with the contract.

 ## Overview

-To get from zero to a deployed soulbound token contract on the Gnosis mainnet, do the following:
+To get from zero to a deployed soulbound token contract on the Gnosis Chain mainnet, do the following:

 1. With Chainstack, create a [public chain project](/glossary/public-chain-project).
-1. With Chainstack, join the Gnosis.
+1. With Chainstack, join Gnosis Chain.
-1. With Chainstack, access your Gnosis node credentials.
+1. With Chainstack, access your Gnosis Chain node credentials.
 1. Set up your MetaMask to work through a Chainstack node.
 1. With Remix IDE, create and compile the soulbound contract.
-1. With Remix IDE, deploy the contract on the Gnosis mainnet.
+1. With Remix IDE, deploy the contract on the Gnosis Chain mainnet.
 1. Issue a soulbound token and burn it.

 ## Step-by-step